creasico/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "\U0001F680 New feature proposal"
+name: New feature proposal
-about: Propose a new feature to be added to Vite
+about: Propose a new feature to be added to this project
 title: ''
 labels: 'enhancement'
 assignees: ''